adityaX11/CantiLever-ML-2/Fraud_Detection_app/README_SIMPLE.md

 - Database integration
 - Advanced feature engineering

-## 📄 License
+## License

-MIT License - feel free to use and modify!
+ For Education purpose - feel free to use and modify!

-## 🙏 Credits
+## Credits

-Built with ❤️ using:
+Built with  using:

 - **Scikit-learn**: Machine learning algorithms
 - **Pandas**: Data manipulation
 - **Matplotlib/Seaborn**: Visualizations